-Kinship caregivers often face legal and financial changes and uncertainty when they begin to provide care for a relative's child.
+Kinship caregivers often face legal and financial challenges when a child is placed in their care.
+By recognizing these challenges, States and localities have grown to adjust services and supports to better meet the unique needs of kinship caregivers in hopes of more effectively supporting families.
 The following section provides resources for caregivers on the legal rights and responsibilities of kinship care and on financial assistance for caregivers, including child care and housing assistance, food vouchers, and guardianship assistance programs that may be available to help.

 - Legal information